marchaesen/vcxsrv/mesalib/docs/isl/units.rst

 each pixel corresponds to some number of samples given by :c:member:`isl_surf.samples`.
 The exact layout of the samples depends on the value of :c:member:`isl_surf.msaa_layout`.
-If the layout is :c:enumerator:`ISL_MSAA_LAYOUT_ARRAY` then each logical array in the surface corresponds to :c:member:`isl_surf.samples` actual slices in the resulting surface, one per array slice.
-If the layout is :c:enumerator:`ISL_MSAA_LAYOUT_INTERLEAVED` then each pixel corresponds to a 2x1, 2x2, 4x2, or 4x4 grid of samples.
+If the layout is :c:enumerator:`isl_msaa_layout.ISL_MSAA_LAYOUT_ARRAY` then each logical array in the surface corresponds to :c:member:`isl_surf.samples` actual slices in the resulting surface, one per array slice.
+If the layout is :c:enumerator:`isl_msaa_layout.ISL_MSAA_LAYOUT_INTERLEAVED` then each pixel corresponds to a 2x1, 2x2, 4x2, or 4x4 grid of samples.
 In order to aid in calculations, one of the first things ISL does is to compute :c:member:`isl_surf.phys_level0_sa` which gives the dimensions of the base miplevel of the surface in samples.
 The type of :c:member:`isl_surf.phys_level0_sa` is :c:struct:`isl_extent4d`